Make Your Next Trip Extraordinary

 Bragging rights

-Only Sandy can arrange for you to see sunrise at Phnom Krom Pagoda in Siem Reap, which sits on a hill overlooking the Tonle Sap Lake and Angkor Wat.
-The experience is often the high point of a traveler’s entire visit to Cambodia.
-It begins with a departure from your hotel just after 4 a.m. to join the monks at the pagoda for their morning prayers and meditations.
+Only Sandy and Ethan can arrange for you to see sunrise at Phnom Krom Pagoda in Siem Reap, which sits on a hill overlooking the Tonle Sap Lake and Angkor Wat.
+Depart from your hotel just after 4 a.m. to join the monks at the pagoda for their morning prayers and meditations.
 The abbot is an old friend of Sandy’s and you will meet him just before dawn, as the monks begin a purification ceremony that includes chanting, prayers, a sermon (which your guide translates), and a final blessing with holy water.
 The ceremony concludes just as the sun has risen and spreads light throughout the Angkor plain, with the great lake and temples of Angkor in sight.
 Step out of the temple to a picnic breakfast that is waiting for you on an excellent perch overlooking it all.
-After breakfast, you will bid the monks good-bye, climb back down the hill, and return to your hotel with many fond memories of this truly rewarding experience.

 Downtime